PowerShell/DscResources/StyleGuidelines.md

 ### Parameter Block at Top of Function

-There must be a parameter block decalred for every function.
+There must be a parameter block declared for every function.
 The parameter block must be at the top of the function and not declared next to the function name.
 Functions with no parameters should still display an empty parameter block.